 Not confused yet?
 Well let’s see if this does the trick….

-So far in our discussion, we’ve only mentioned 3 different “health classes” but in truth there are about 14 different ones without even going into “tobacco” rated life insurance policies.
+So far, in our discussion, we’ve only mentioned three different “health classes,” but in truth, there are about 14 different ones without even going into “tobacco” rated life insurance policies.

 Which is actually a good thing…

-Because if your blood pressure doesn’t meet one of the requirements above, that does not necessarily mean that you won’t be eligible for coverage, it just means that you’ll probably only qualify for what is called a “Table” rating.
+Because if your blood pressure doesn’t meet one of the requirements above, that does not necessarily mean that you won’t be eligible for coverage, it just means that you’ll probably be classified as a “high risk” applicant.

 The end of the world, it just going to mean that these folks will need to be much more “selective” with which life insurance companies they choose to apply with because they are going to want to stick with companies that tend to be more “forgiving” in their pricing when it comes to folks who can’t qualify for a Standard or Better rate!

 This brings us to the last topic that we wanted to take a moment to discuss here today…